dzzh/RIBs-wiki/iOS-Tutorial-1.md

 ### LoggedOut UI

 Below is the UI we want to build, so we'll need to modify the LoggedOutViewController.
-To save time, you can also use the provided UI code [here](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial1-create-a-rib/source/source1.swift?raw=true).
+To save time, you can also use [our code](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial1-create-a-rib/source/source1.swift?raw=true) and add it to the LoggedInViewController implementation.

 Make sure to `import SnapKit` in the LoggedOutViewController if you're using the provided example code so that the project compiles.